callum-hart/immutable-styles/docsNext/basicConcepts.md

 - Like React components, an Immutable Style can have props.
 - To distinguish between JSX properties and CSS properties, the JSX props exposed by Immutable Styles are referred to as **attributes**.
 - There are {N} attributtes: className, pseudo, minWidth, maxWidth, (extendFrom?, modifierFor?)
 - 💡Note: Unlike React, the props are predefined by the library.
 User–defined props are  [forbidden]().
-Other than using JSX the similarites between React and Immutable Styles end there.
+- 💡Note: Other than using JSX the similarites between React and Immutable Styles end there.
 Immutable Styles is only concerned with styling web interfaces, not building them.

 ---